opnsense/docs/source/manual/nat.rst

 ===========================

-Network Address Translation (abbreviated to NAT) is a way to separate external and internal networks (WANs and LANs), and to share an external IP between clients on the interal network.
+Network Address Translation (abbreviated to NAT) is a way to separate external and internal networks (WANs and LANs), and to share an external IP between clients on the internal network.
 NAT can be used on IPv4 and IPv6.
 For IPv6, :doc:`Network Prefix Translation <nptv6>` is also available.

 Most of the options below use three different addresses: the source, destination and redirect address.
 These